codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 1. Defining the [changes to promote](#promotable-properties) across multiple files in the applications

-For how to instructions on configuring Promotion Settings, see [Configure Promotion Settings]({{site.baseurl}}docs/products/manage-products/configure-product-settings/#configure-promotion-settings).
+For how-to instructions on configuring Promotion Settings, see [Configure Promotion Settings]({{site.baseurl}}docs/products/manage-products/configure-product-settings/#configure-promotion-settings).

 ##  Promotion Settings & Promotion Templates

 As with other GitOps entities, you can configure Promotion Settings in either Form or YAML modes.
 Once configured and committed, these settings are saved as a CRD (Custom Resource Definition) entitled Promotion Template within the GitOps Runtime selected as the Configuration Runtime.
 This allows for a declarative and consistent approach to defining orchestration criteria across environments.

 If you are more comfortable configuring directly in YAML, refer to our ????
 Promotion Template CRD for the syntax requirements and descriptions.

 ## Versions for promoted applications
 The Version attribute specifies the location for version information for the applications in the Product.
 The application version is displayed in the  Environments, Products, and GitOps Apps dashboards.

+SCREENSHOT

 The Version attribute is defined using a [JSON path expression](#json-path-expressions-for-files-and-attributes).
 It is relative to the `spec.source.repoURL` and `spec.source.path` attributes defined in the source application's configuration manifest.